Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 What all this biscuit is about in English:

 Many complex phenomena in nature can only be modeled by (partial) differential equations, which often do not have analytical solutions.
 Numerical methods are essentially a set of computational schemes that allow a computer to obtain a "good enough" (sometimes, the best possible) solution of a set of governing equations.
-From these projects, I learned several basic approaches (e.g. Successive-Over-Relaxation for solving the Poisson Equation) and discretization schemes (RK, AB families) in solving classical PDEs.
+From these projects, I learned several basic algorithms (e.g. Successive-Over-Relaxation for solving the Poisson Equation), discretization schemes (e.g.RK,AB families) and techniques in solving classical PDEs.
 The projects also shed light on several mathematical constraints(e.g.stability) and numerical artifacts (e.g.virtual advection) that are intrinsic in the specific numerical methods used.

 The final project: